NutrEpi/WP1Liver/_pages/index.markdown

 <img src="{{site.baseurl}}/assets/images/logo_w.png" align="right" alt="NutrEpi WP1Liver" width="150" />
 </p>

-We have created this website to provide an easy-to-access online database for our NutrEpi Work Package 1 (liver) project, which has been recently published in the [Epigenetics](https://www.tandfonline.com/toc/kepi20/current) journal.
+The aim of this site is to provide an easy-to-access online materials for our NutrEpi Work Package 1 (liver) project, which has been recently published in the [Epigenetics](https://www.tandfonline.com/toc/kepi20/current) journal.